mortie/schemepp/README.md

 ## Pre-defined functions and variables

-* `cstr`: A function which takes a Scheme string, and prints a C string literal.
-Note that it doesn't _return_ a Scheme string; it just directly outputs the literal to the C source code.
+* `cstr`: A function which takes a Scheme string, and returns a C string literal.
 * `__file__`: A Scheme string which contains the absolute path of the current file, or `<stdin>` if input is from stdin.